rcifw/rcifw.github.io/docs/getting-started/working-with-containers.md

 # Working with Containers - a Freesurfer example

 Containers have become a great way to produce reproducible science and capture exact environments for running workloads.
 There is, however, some friction and learning curve in designing them.
-Here, we provide 2 paths: using Apptainer directly or importing a Docker container to Apptainer.
-In the Docker section (Approach 2 below), we work an example to illustrate common issues and strategies for creating and using containers on the CHPC systems.
+Here, we provide 3 paths: using Apptainer directly, pulling a Docker container into Apptainer, or importing a Docker container to Apptainer.
+In the last Docker section (Approach 3 below), we work an example to illustrate common issues and strategies for creating and using containers on the CHPC systems.
 ## Approach 1: Building with Apptainer on the Cluster
 This approach has fewer steps, but they may be more complicated depending on your comfort level with building software or your need to customize.
 Luckily, the rise of AI-based tools has significantly decreased the difficulty.